-Why don’t we use newspaper?
+Why don’t we use newspapers?
 First of all, it’s ugly and nothing at all like a beardie’s natural habitat.
-Newspaper is a choice that’s good for the owner, but not very enjoyable for the bearded dragon.
+Newspaper is a choice that’s good for the owner but not very enjoyable for the bearded dragon.

 They can’t dig or burrow in newspaper.
 It’s slippery and hard for them to get traction on it too.
 It doesn’t provide a healthy or older bearded dragon any unique benefits.

 There’s nothing inherently “wrong” with newspaper, but we think of it as the lazy bearded dragon owner’s first choice.

 Beardies are pretty low maintenance as it is.
 We don’t mind adding just a touch of work to our day to make sure we have a substrate our dragon can thrive on.
 There’s just no thriving on newspaper.